microsoftgraph/microsoft-graph-explorer/README.md

 ## Running the explorer locally
 * `npm install`
 * `bower install`
 * `npm start` starts the TypeScript compiler in watch mode and the local server.
-Visit [http://localhost:3000/sample.html](http://localhost:3000/sample.html) to view the app
+It should open your browser automatically with the Graph Explorer at [http://localhost:3000/](http://localhost:3000).

 ## Other Commands
 * `npm test` to run tests from the command line for scenarios like parsing metadata and functional explorer tests.